timdiels/pytil/README.md

 Chicken Turtle Util provides various Python utility functions (API).

 Chicken Turtle is pre-alpha.
-None of the interface is stable, i.e. it may change in the future.
+None of the interface is stable, meaning it may change in the future.

 Chicken Turtle has some optional dependencies.
 E.g. to use